JesusNavarrete215/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+- JWT tokens are stored on the client side while the session uses the server memory to store user data.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+-Bcryptjs helps us store passwords in a secure manner by hashing the password before it is saved in the database.

 3. How are unit tests different from integration and end-to-end testing?
+- In unit testing each module of the software is tested separately and in integration testing all modules of the software are tested combined

 4. How does _Test Driven Development_ change the way we write applications and tests?
+- Test Driven Development changes the way we write applications adn tests because we would write the tests before the code, which will force the programmer to write higher quality code .